pallets/flask/esof/docs/assignment2.md

 * ***Functional***:
   *  Provides an extendable core of functionality;
   *  Routing for selection of paths of the network;
-  *  Takes the data from the Database (by querying it with SQL) and put the acquired information into other formats (by using Jinja 2) that can actually be used by a browser to display the web site.
+  *  Takes the data from the Database (by querying it with SQL) and put the acquired information into other formats (by using Jinja 2) that can actually be used by a browser to display the web site;

 * ***Non-Functional***:
   * Open source;